Chart Color Schemes

 Sellicks Beach has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Sellicks Beach's population is estimated at around 3,073 as of Feb 2026.
-This figure represents an increase of 368 people (13.6%) since the 2021 Census, which reported a population of 2,705 people.
-The change is inferred from the resident population of 2,928, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
-This level of population equates to a density ratio of 495 persons per square kilometer.
-Sellicks Beach's growth rate of 13.6% since the 2021 census exceeded that of the SA3 area (6.4%) and the SA4 region, indicating it as a growth leader in the region.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Sellicks Beach is around 2,734 as of May 2026.
+This reflects an increase of 29 people since the 2021 Census, which reported a population of 2,705 people.
+The change is inferred from the resident population of 2,709 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 441 persons per square kilometer.
 Population growth for the suburb was primarily driven by overseas migration, contributing approximately 50.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends suggest an increase just below the median of statistical areas analysed by AreaSearch, with the suburb expected to grow by 204 persons to reach 3,277 by 2041 based on aggregated SA2-level projections, reflecting a decline of 1.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+Future population trends indicate an expected increase just below the median for statistical areas analysed by AreaSearch, with the suburb expected to grow by 157 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 4.8% over the 16 years.

 Frequently Asked Questions - Population